14 Foods You Didn’t Know Were Called by Different Names in the U.K.

 If you’re looking for sparkling water in Britain, ask for soda water.
 Americans adopted the names “seltzer water” and “club soda” after World War II, but the original “soda water” name stuck around in the U.K. Of course, we know they’re spending most of their waking hours drinking tea instead.

 So why don’t Americans use the word “chips” like the British do?
 Well, they once did.
 In the mid-nineteenth century, Americans called fried potato slices “potato chips,” but they did tend to make them thinner than the British ones.
 But because they didn’t want their version to be confused with the already popular British ones, they called them French fries or German fries.
 But once World War I started, “the word ‘German’ was expunged from many American phrases, and French fries became the favored term for thin potato sticks,” according to the Oxford Dictionaries blog.
 If you actually are dead-set on some American chips, ask for a bag of crisps.
 Oh, and look for the brand Walkers, which is the British Lay’s brand.
 Sour cream and onion might be popular in America, but you’re more likely to find cheese and onion in the U.K. This is why Americans love ice in their drinks, and the British don’t.

 Cilantro is one of those foods you either love or hate.
 If you’re in the latter group, steer clear of “coriander” in Great Britain.
 According to Merriam-Webster, “cilantro” comes from the Spanish (which makes sense for the U.S.) whereas “coriander” comes from the French, although they both come from the Latin.
 Confused?
 Here’s why Brits and Americans spell “color” differently.

 Don’t get disgruntled when you can’t find your favorite comfort food on a British menu.
 A cheese toastie will give you that same deliciously toasted bread and heavenly melted cheese that you’re looking for.
-It might be panini-pressed or baked in the oven instead of on a skillet, but it’s guaranteed to satisfy your craving.
+It might be panini-pressed or broiled in the oven instead of on a skillet, but it’s guaranteed to satisfy your craving.
 These 12 brands have hilarious names in other countries.

 If you think of those frozen treats as an ice lollipop, Brits just take a different chunk of the word and call them ice lollies instead of pops.
 Perfect your dialect with these 11 British sayings everyone should know.